Neuron: Anatomy and histology

 The accepted view of the neuron attributes dedicated functions to its various anatomical components; however, dendrites and axons often act in ways contrary to their so-called main function.

 Axons and dendrites in the central nervous system are typically only about one micrometer thick, while some in the peripheral nervous system are much thicker.
 The soma is usually about 10–25 micrometers in diameter and often is not much larger than the cell nucleus it contains.
 The longest axon of a human motor neuron can be over a meter long, reaching from the base of the spine to the toes.

 Sensory neurons can have axons that run from the toes to the posterior column of the spinal cord, over 1.5 meters in adults.
 Giraffes have single axons several meters in length running along the entire length of their necks.
 Much of what is known about axonal function comes from studying the squid giant axon, an ideal experimental preparation because of its relatively immense size (0.5–1 millimeter thick, several centimeters long).

 Fully differentiated neurons are permanently postmitotic however, stem cells present in the adult brain may regenerate functional neurons throughout the life of an organism (see neurogenesis).
-Astrocytes are star-shaped glial cells.
-They have been observed to turn into neurons by virtue of their stem cell-like characteristic of pluripotency.
+Astrocytes are star-shaped glial cells that have been observed to turn into neurons by virtue of their stem cell-like characteristic of pluripotency.

 Membrane

-Like all animal cells, the cell body of every neuron is enclosed by a plasma membrane, a bilayer of lipid molecules with many types of protein structures embedded in it.
+Like all animal cells, the cell body of every neuron is enclosed by a plasma membrane, a bilayer of lipid molecules with many types of embedded protein structures.
 A lipid bilayer is a powerful electrical insulator, but in neurons, many of the protein structures embedded in the membrane are electrically active.
 These include ion channels that permit electrically charged ions to flow across the membrane and ion pumps that chemically transport ions from one side of the membrane to the other.
-Most ion channels are permeable only to specific types of ions.
+Most ion channels are gated, permeable only to specific types of ions.
 Some ion channels are voltage gated, meaning that they can be switched between open and closed states by altering the voltage difference across the membrane.
 Others are chemically gated, meaning that they can be switched between open and closed states by interactions with chemicals that diffuse through the extracellular fluid.
-The ion materials include sodium, potassium, chloride, and calcium.
-The interactions between ion channels and ion pumps produce a voltage difference across the membrane, typically a bit less than 1/10 of a volt at baseline.
-This voltage has two functions: first, it provides a power source for an assortment of voltage-dependent protein machinery that is embedded in the membrane; second, it provides a basis for electrical signal transmission between different parts of the membrane.
+The ions include sodium, potassium, chloride, and calcium.
+The interactions between ion channels and ion pumps produce a voltage difference across the membrane, typically a little less than 1/10 of a volt at baseline.
+This voltage has two functions: first, it provides a power source for an assortment of voltage-dependent protein machineries that are embedded in the membrane; second, it provides a basis for electrical signal transmission between different parts of the membrane.